typescript-cheatsheets/react/ADVANCED.md

 ```

 You can read a [fuller TypeScript + ESLint setup guide here](https://blog.matterhorn.dev/posts/learn-typescript-linting-part-1/) from Matterhorn, in particular check https://github.com/MatterhornDev/learn-typescript-linting.

+Another great resource is ["Using ESLint and Prettier in a TypeScript Project"](https://dev.to/robertcoopercode/using-eslint-and-prettier-in-a-typescript-project-53jb) by @robertcoopercode.

 ## Working with Non-TypeScript Libraries (writing your own index.d.ts)